 Stay on Google’s Good Side with Review Management

-How you go about soliciting and managing new Google reviews is crucial.
-Make note that any form of “review gating” (i.e., discouraging or prohibiting negative reviews or selectively soliciting positive reviews from customers) is now expressly prohibited.
+How you go about monitoring and responding to new Google reviews is crucial.
+Make note that any form of “review gating” (i.e., discouraging or prohibiting negative reviews) is now expressly prohibited.
 Additionally, you cannot incentivize customers to leave good reviews with discounts, special offers, or any other kind of perks.

 It’s against Google’s policy to “cherry-pick” only good reviews and display them on your website; you either have to integrate a feed of unfiltered Google reviews onto your site, or you cannot use any of them.
 As Whitespark founder Darren Shaw mentioned in his speech last week at MozCon, you also cannot collect reviews in bulk; Google flags your listing if you get too many reviews from the same IP or device signature (so setting up a kiosk or a device in your lobby or sending one into the field with your employees is a no-no).

 Violating any of these policies can get your Google My Business account suspended and your listing removed from the local search pack and the local finder.
 At the very least, ignoring these guidelines could result in further review removals and penalties by Google.

 Create a Culture of Excellence & Apply CXM Principles